Richard Trevithick: Nautical projects

 In 1808 Trevithick entered a partnership with Robert Dickinson (businessman), a West India merchant.
 Dickinson supported several of Trevithick's patents.
 The first of these was the Nautical Labourer; a steam tug with a floating crane propelled by paddle wheels.
 However, it did not meet the fire regulations for the docks, and the Society of Coal Whippers, worried about losing their livelihood, even threatened the life of Trevithick.

 Another patent was for the installation of iron tanks in ships for storage of cargo and water instead of in wooden casks.
 A small works was set up at Limehouse to manufacture them, employing three men.
 The tanks were also used to raise sunken wrecks by placing them under the wreck and creating buoyancy by pumping them full of air.
 In 1810 a wreck near Margate was raised in this way but there was a dispute over payment and Trevithick was driven to cut the lashings loose and let it sink again.

-In 1809, Trevithick worked on various ideas on improvements for ships: iron floating docks, iron ships, telescopic iron masts, improved ship structures, iron buoys and using heat from the ships boilers for cooking.
+In 1809, Trevithick worked on various ideas on improvements for ships: iron floating docks, iron ships, telescopic iron mast, improved ship structures, iron buoys and using heat from the ships' boilers for cooking.